flipkart-development/development/README.md

 # development
-This is very learning purpose only
+This is only learning purpose
 This can be excutable